Irish Immigration

 In any event, both Mary Haplines are buried in joining plots in St. Peter’s Cemetery.
 Next to the Martin Keating plot is the Thomas Hapline plot.
 Thomas Hapline is Mary Jane Hapline Meaney’s father and Mary Roseana Hapline Keating’s uncle.

-The following will of Michael Hapline will explain why he, and to some extent, his son-in-law Martin Keating are important to this story about the Keating family of South Bey Limits.
-As you can see, Martin Keating’s in-laws owned a lot of what we remember as Manion’s Lane.
-I have a type written version of this will below it.
+The following will of Michael Hapline will explain why he, and to some extent, his son-in-law Martin Keating are important to this story about South Bey Limits.
+The reason this is true is because Martin Keating’s in-laws owned a great big part or it!

 Land 1 – 18 acres more or less